-From the classic pina colada to sneaky Bahama mama, there’s a pineapple cocktail just waiting to put a smile on your face.
+And from the classic piña colada to the sneaky Bahama mama, there’s a pineapple cocktail just waiting to put a smile on your face.

-Close your eyes, take a sip, and let your troubles melt away.
-With a pineapple cocktail in hand, you’re on island time, my friend.
+So close your eyes, take a sip, and let your troubles melt away.

 What I love about this pineapple screwdriver is how easy it is to make.

-In 5 minutes, you’ll be able to kick back and relax with a well-deserved screwdriver in hand.
+All it takes is five minutes, and you’ll be able to kick back and relax with a well-deserved screwdriver in hand.

-Strawberry margaritas were my favorite rendition of this classic until I took a sip of this recipe.
+Strawberry margaritas were my favorite rendition of this classic until I took a sip of this version.

 I love serving up a pitcher of this on a hot summer day.
-These margaritas make a nice addition to taco nights and summer barbecues alike.
+And they make a delightful addition to taco nights and summer barbecues alike.